 The Richmond UDA is the most developed and densely populated UDA in the Tasman District.
 Much of the stormwater flows originate from the Richmond foothills, which slope up from the developed areas towards an elevation of approximately 600m.
-Much of the foothills area is forested but is subject to periodic harvesting.
+Significant areas of the foothills are forested and subject to periodic harvesting.
 There are a number of gullies which route through stormwater flows into the urban area.